-Inevitably, as Millennials enter the new vehicle market, neither Volkswagen nor Cadillac can totally escape the fallout – facts or fiction – from their parents and older siblings.
 Fortunately, the upside is that generational imprinting also holds unique opportunities for both brands – provided they learn to access their embedded legacies and avoid the hidden pitfalls along the route to regeneration.

-Vizionation Reports: Fast Facts & Photos
+Free Fast Facts & Photos from Vizionation Syndicated Research Studies

 The Brand Manager’s Dilemma: Is What Consumers Say Really True?

 When it comes to self-reported consumer data, truth lies in the eye of the beholder; it’s a monstrous problem for decision makers.

 Krissy the Chrysler Town & Country owner, and Sydney, who drives a Cadillac CTS, illustrate the dilemma.
 Both checked the same survey box to rate their vehicles are “somewhat” neat and clean – but our interior archaeology excavations of the dig site found they couldn’t be more different.
 Not only that, their vehicle housekeeping styles spill over – literally, in Krissy’s case – into how they maintain their home lives as well.

 Car Interior Scenes & Secrets: An Inside View provides provocative answers for UX innovators, mobility designers and marketers who rely on consumer research in their planning.